-Projects allow students to demonstrate their understanding of concepts and skills by completing a job-related task.
-The assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
+Projects allow students to demonstrate competence and understanding of concepts and skills by completing a career-related task.
+For example, the assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
 These creative projects are about applying your learning acquired through in-depth research to real-world career tasks.

 Students will demonstrate an understanding of ancient empires by describing early African nations, comparing Mesoamerican and Andean civilizations, and analyzing the impact of ancient Mesoamerican and Andean leaders.

 Students will demonstrate an understanding of the development of the monotheistic religions by comparing the ideals of the monotheistic religions, summarizing the expansion of the Islamic Empires, and summarizing contributions of the Byzantine Empire before its decline.